ctektonidou/AtmProject/README.md

 # AtmProject
-Atm Project made using JavaScript ,fully functionally.
+Atm Project made using JavaFX ,fully functionally.
 All actions are saved in a text file with a name corresponding to the account that executes them.

 1)Download the Project